ethicsai/ethical-smart-grid/docs/source/extending/index.rst

    * - :doc:`Reward <rewards>`
      - Determine the reward signal for each agent, i.e., to which degree they performed correctly.
 Important to extend to encourage new behaviours.

+   * - :ref:`DataConversion <extend_data_conversion>`
+     - Provide agents' profiles from raw data files.
+Important to extend to use new profiles.

+   * - :ref:`NeedProfile <extend_need_profile>`
+     - Determine the agents' need at each step.
+Important to extend to use new distributions (random, realistic, ...).

+   * - :ref:`ProductionProfile <extend_production_profile>`
+     - Determine the agents' personal production at each step.
+Important to extend to use new distributions (random, realistic, ...).

+   * - :ref:`Comfort functions <extend_comfort_function>`
+     - Determine the comfort of an agent based on its consumption and need, at each step.
+Important to extend to provide different kinds of agents that have a more "flexible" or "strict" comfort.

    * - :doc:`Observations <observations>`
      - Describe the current state of the environment to agents.
 Important to extend to provide different observations to agents, change the definition of a state.